UK PM Rishi Sunak admits ‘disappointing’ first electoral test outcome | Politics

 "It is always disappointing to lose hardworking Conservative councillors," said Sunak as the early results and trends poured in.

-''I'm not detecting any massive groundswell of movement towards the Labour Party,'' he stressed.
+''I'm not detecting any massive groundswell of movement towards the Labour Party,'' the 42-year-old prime minister stressed.

 However, the Opposition parties have declared the results a big sign of things to come in the general election.